-The Indigenous Land Use Agreement (ILUA) will address native title and benefits associated with surrender or suppression of native title rights.
+The Indigenous Land Use Agreement (ILUA) will address native title and benefits associated with the suppression or surrender of native title rights.
 Surrender of native title is required for freehold tenure, and either suppression or surrender of native title is required for long-term leases.
 Whilst the State will ensure that compensation has been dealt with and the State’s interests are protected, the commercial arrangement (Ancillary Agreement) between the Native Title Party and proponent, and the quantum of compensation are matters to be negotiated directly between those parties.

 The State will be a party to the ILUA as it is the party responsible for the ‘future acts’ under the Native Title Act 1993 (Cth) (NTA) and it is concerned with ensuring the State’s interests are protected and liability is minimised.

 LTPIA projects will be proponent-led, which means that the responsibility for approvals and negotiations lie with proponents.
-DoL has developed guidelines and template Indigenous Land Use Agreements (ILUAs) for proponents to use when conducting their own native title negotiations.
+DPLH has developed guidelines and template Indigenous Land Use Agreements (ILUAs) for proponents to use when conducting their own native title negotiations.